RashedAlmayyas/RashedAlmayyas/README.md

 ### Hi there 👋

-👋 Hi, I’m @RashedAlmayyas
+👋 Hi, I’m @RashedAlmayyas.
-👀 I’m interested in development
+👀 I’m interested in development .
-🌱 I’m currently learning both
+🌱 I’m currently learning both.
-💞️ I’m looking to collaborate on
+💞️ I’m looking to collaborate on .
 📫 How to reach me ...
 Linkedin: https://www.linkedin.com/in/rashed-almayyas-alghwari-a5328b244/ Email: mayyasalghware@gmail.com.

 <!--